SRMSOFTDEV/tradeviatvemailalert/README.md

 IMAP DETAILS INFO: https://support.google.com/mail/answer/7126229?hl=en#zippy=

+Replace your EMAIL and APP-PASSWORD in document_details.py file.

 Must have a TRADING VIEW account with same GMAIL ID.

 Prepare a JSON type ALERT string with prefix and pstfox string.